 I am grateful to G.M.
 Polotovskii for numerous discussions.
 This paper was written because of his insistence.
+He also found several errors in the published version of the paper.

 Definitions and notation.
-Recall that a curve has a singularity of the type $A_n$ at a point p if it is defined by the equation $y^2 = \pm x^{n+1}$ in some local analytic coordinates centered at p.
+Recall that a curve has a singularity of the type A_n at a point p if it is defined by the equation $y^2 = \pm x^{n+1}$ in some local analytic coordinates centered at p.
 Such points are called double.
-A double point $A_n$ is reducible when n is odd and irreducible when n is even.
+A double point A_n is reducible when n is odd and irreducible when n is even.
 The integer n is its Milnor number.
-A branch of a real algebraic curve is by definition the image of a connected component of its normalisation (non-singular model).
-A branch of a curve in $\mathbb{R}P^2$ is called even (odd) if it realises a zero (non-zero) homology class in $H_1(\mathbb{R}P^2; \mathbb{Z}/2\mathbb{Z})$ .
+A branch of a real algebraic curve is by definition the image of a connected component of its normalization (non-singular model).
+A branch of a curve in $\mathbb{R}P^2$ is called even (odd) if it realizes a zero (non-zero) homology class in $H_1(\mathbb{R}P^2; \mathbb{Z}/2\mathbb{Z})$.

 Definition 0.1.
-Suppose that one curve is non-singular at a point p and another curve has a singularity of the type $A_n$ at this point.
+Suppose that one curve is non-singular at a point p and another curve has a singularity of the type A_n at this point.
 We shall say that the curves have a maximal (resp. almost maximal) tangency at p if the local multiplicity of the intersection is n + 1 (resp. n).

-Note, that if one curve is non-singular at a point p and another curve has a singularity of the type $A_n$ at p then the intersection is maximal if and only if one of the curves curve is arranged from the both sides of the other one when restricted to any neighbourhood of p.
+Note, that if one curve is non-singular at a point p and another curve has a singularity of the type A_n at p then the intersection is maximal if and only if one of the curves curve is arranged from the both sides of the other one when restricted to any neighbourhood of p.

 Definition 0.2.
-Let $B_1$ and $B_2$ be branches of algebraic curves $C_1$ and $C_2$ of degrees $d_1$ and $d_2$ respectively.
-Suppose that each of the curves $C_1$ , $C_2$ has only irreducible double points as singularities.
-We shall say that the branches $B_1$ and $B_2$ are in maximal mutual arrangement if the following conditions hold:
+Let B_1 and B_2 be branches of algebraic curves C_1 and C_2 of degrees d_1 and d_2 respectively.
+Suppose that each of the curves C_1 , C_2 has only irreducible double points as singularities.
+We shall say that the branches B_1 and B_2 are in maximal mutual arrangement if the following conditions hold:

-- (1) All the singularities of $C_1$ , $C_2$ are located on the branches $B_1$ , $B_2$ ; - (2) $C_1 \cap C_2 = B_1 \cap B_2$ . - (3) $C_1$ and $C_2$ have no common singular points. - (4) The curves have a maximal intersection at each singular point.
+- (1) All the singularities of C_1 , C_2 are located on the branches B_1 , B_2 ; - (2) $C_1 \cap C_2 = B_1 \cap B_2$. - (3) C_1 and C_2 have no common singular points. - (4) The curves have a maximal intersection at each singular point.

-Let us say that the branches $B_1$ and $B_2$ are in almost maximal mutual arrangement if the condition (4) is replaced by
+Let us say that the branches B_1 and B_2 are in almost maximal mutual arrangement if the condition (4) is replaced by